 One head of curly kale will give you two batches of kale chips.
 You can do both batches back to back, which is what I did.

 First, you have to separate the leaves from the stems.
 Those giant thick kale stems just don’t work here.

 The easy way to do this is to grab the stem tightly with your fingers and then quickly slide them upwards, removing the leaves as you go.

 Then, you wash those leaves and dry them more thoroughly than you’ve ever dried anything.
 This is because any water remaining on your leaves will result in soggy kale chips.

 I found that after washing them I had to spin them in a salad spinner and then roll them in paper towels to get them properly dry.
 The salad spinner on its own wasn’t sufficient.
-Good first step though!

 Once your leaves are dry, you separate them into two batches.
-Place the first batch into a bowl and add olive oil, nutritional yeast, smoked paprika and some sea salt.
+Place the first batch into a bowl and add olive oil, nutritional yeast, smoked paprika and sea salt.
 Rub this into the leaves.